Thai army gets down to work on economy, stifles dissent

-BANGKOK Thailand's military rulers settled down to work at their Bangkok headquarters on Tuesday, firmly in charge with royal endorsement but facing small protests that the security forces have handled with restraint.
+BANGKOK Thailand's military rulers will settle down to work at their Bangkok headquarters on Tuesday, firmly in charge after royal endorsement but facing small protests that the security forces have so far handled with restraint.

 Prayuth seized power last week, saying the army had to restore order after nearly seven months of sometimes deadly demonstrations.